badbruce07/badbruce07.github.io/_posts/2014-10-09-weekly-tasks.markdown

 is in fact a field in farmers endpoint and is seen again in line 26 in our form.
 The aim is to search for a parish to display a list with the fields in the table.
 <br/>
-In lines 10-11 a variable called $crops and it is equivalent to CallAPI function that has 3 parameters.
+In lines 10 a variable called $farmers and it is equivalent to CallAPI function that has 3 parameters.
 If you recall the CallAPI function that was in CallHarvestAPI.php the parameters include:
 <ul>
 	<li> $method = 'GET' </li>